thushjandan/p4-table-join/db_aggregate_example/Readme.md

 ```

 ### Example output
 10 packets will be sent from h1.
 EntityIds will be randomly reused.
-Afterwards, for each used entityId another packet using the aggregate flag will be sent to retrieve the aggregation, which will be grouped by entitiyId.
+Afterwards, for each used entityId a packet, with the aggregate flag set, will be sent to retrieve the aggregation.
+We will retrieve the sum per attribute grouped by entitiyId.

 #### 2 samples sent by h1, which will be stored on the switch
 ```###[ Ethernet ]###